juampam/anura/README.md

 </div>

 ## Usage (Testing)

+*Note: This program is designed to run on GNU/Linux*

-*Note: Only the next commands are available:*
+*Another Note: currently, only the next commands are available:*

 **create** | **build** | **remove**

-*Another Note: This program is designed to run on GNU/Linux*

 ### Commands